Some British car brands have been playing a prominent role in the auto industry for more than a century.

 Parent company: Caterham Group

 Caterham Cars is a British producer of sports cars and car kits basing in Surrey, England.
-Since the moment of its foundation and until the 1973, the company Caterham Cars was one of the major dealers of the company Lotus Cars and became the only legitimate heir of Lotus.
+Since the moment of its foundation and until 1973, the company Caterham Cars was one of the major dealers of the company Lotus Cars and became the only legitimate heir of Lotus.
 The construction of its cars refines constantly.
 In the beginning of the 2014, Caterham represented its new emblem reminiscent of a British flag, but having retained the traditional green color of its initial variant.

-In the 2014, the well-known businessman and modern speed car lover David Brown represented his first car model.
-David Brown believes the car is created for soul.
+In 2014, the well-known businessman and modern speed car lover David Brown represented his first car model.
+David Brown believes the car is created for the soul.
 Therefore, producing his first car, he gave special attention to its appearance.
 The first car received the name Speedback GT.
 The combination of old and ultra-modern technologies does not leave anyone indifferent.
 All its parts and the finest cells are made-to-order.

 Parent company: SAIC Motor

-The make Noble was founded in the 1999 in Leicestershire.
+The make Noble was founded in 1999 in Leicestershire.
 The English automobile industry company, which is specialized only in express sports cars is the owner of this make.
 The production of bodyworks and chassis takes place in South Africa.
 The cars are assembled at the plant Noble.
-Noble emblem contains the name of the founder of the company Lee Noble, who was the chief designer and the manager of Noble from the 1996 to the 2009.
+The Noble emblem contains the name of the founder of the company Lee Noble, who was the chief designer and the manager of Noble from 1996 to 2009.

-The company was created in the 1947 by English engineers Trevor Wilkinson and Jack Pickard.
+The company was created in 1947 by English engineers Trevor Wilkinson and Jack Pickard.
 The company is engaged in the production of light sports cars; it has fairly rich history, but its future remains uncertain.
 In December 2006, the company was divided into several small firms.
 At present, the US is known as the market for implementation of the company business plan.
 TVR emblem represents stylized letters “TreVoR” from the name of one of its founders.